chumaky/datero-docs/docs/connectors/duckdb.md

 ```

 To make this command work on host, we must have the `months.json` file in the `/data` folder on the host.
-Takeaway from this is following.
-In your file based views you must specify the path under which corresponding source files will be mounted into the container.
+Takeaway from this is following: in your file based views you must specify the path under which corresponding source files will be mounted into the container.
 And you must put the files on your host into the same path to initially create a view on them.

 So, if your current directory is `/home/mydir` and you mount it to the `/data` folder in the container, you must: